Udopia/gbd/README.md

 - clone repository
 - make sure path for python 3 in cli.py is correct (default: ```#!/usr/bin/python3```)
-- make sure Python was compiled with SSL support
 - create an executable link like so ```ln -s $respository/cli.py $bin/gbd```
 - obtain a database from https://baldur.iti.kit.edu/gbd/ and safe them under /path/to/db/file.db
 - execute ```export GBD_DB=/path/to/db/file.db``` and put it in your .bashrc or somewhere else